quicbit-js/qb-json-tokv/readme.md

             stack       array of '[' or '{' ascii codes (91 and 123) representing parse depth

-    callback   A function called for each token encountered.
+    callback   A function called for each token or each key/value pair.

         src         the buffer being parsed
         koff        index of key start (inclusive) in current object, in arrays koff is -1